mohalikas/ejtos-react_budget_app-main/README.md

-# TP React
+# React Budget Allocation App

-A React application that demonstrates various React concepts.
+A React application for managing and allocating budgets across different departments.
+This project demonstrates the use of React concepts such as context, state management, and component-based architecture.

+## Features

+- View and manage department budgets.
+- Add or reduce budget allocations.
+- Delete department expenses.
+- Real-time updates with React Context API.
+- Responsive design using Bootstrap.

 ## Getting Started